 • radiation

-Some people — particularly those with advanced or terminal cancer — may not want to continue treatment, especially if it is painful, time-consuming, or causes side effects that are hard to manage.
+Some people — particularly those with advanced cancer — may not want to continue treatment, especially if it is painful, time consuming, or causes side effects that are hard to manage.
 They may instead choose palliative care or hospice.
-This often means a shorter life.
-For some people, however, it improves quality of life.

-Typically, a person’s response to treatment influences prognosis.
-For example, people who develop severe side effects and whose cancers do not shrink tend to have a worse prognosis than those who tolerate treatment well while experiencing improvements in their tumors.
+Typically, a person’s response to treatment influences their outlook.
+For example, people who develop severe side effects and whose cancers do not shrink tend to have a worse outlook than those who tolerate treatment well while experiencing improvements in their tumors.

 Overall health

-A person’s health status can determine the following:
+A person’s overall health can affect their outlook.
+This is because a person’s overall health status can determine the following:

 • whether it is safe to have surgery